Saxion University of Applied Sciences: Apeldoorn

 Apeldoorn houses Saxion's smallest campus.
 This modern building is located in the city centre, convenient next to the train station.
 The catering of the campus is partly provided by Hotel Management students to practise, creating an international gastronomy feeling.
 The students also have their own wine bar, where they learn all the ins and outs about winetasting and dining.

 International students

 The university has more than 27,000 students over the three campuses, with more than 3,500 international students from 89 different nationalities.
 The number of students has been growing ever since the founding of the university in 1998.

-Saxion helps students build their international future offering support not only from an academic point of view but also in terms of one's personal development.
-After their graduation students can apply for the Connect Programme, which offers talented graduates trainings, workshops and Dutch lessons free of charge.

 In the end of 2016 Saxion launched the platform IntoSaxion to support prospective students getting in touch with other Saxion students and experiencing what it's like to study in the Netherlands.